alaahz/udacity-image-processing-api-/README.md

 **validator**: used to check if file name is existing in fall folder and the user enter the height and width.

-**checkThumb**: used to check if file name is existing in thumbnail.
+**checkThumb**: used to check if file name is existing in thumbnail folder.

 **resizeImage module**: used to resize the image and save it in the thumbnail folder